-The applicant states the subject property is an in-fill site and will serve as a transitional land use from the single family R-2 developments to the west and the commercial development to the east.
-In addition, this development is similar to the R-3 townhome development that was recently approved through NZC-21-0295 and is located directly north of the current project site.
-The proposed project will have less impacts on the area than the approved land use of Commercial General.
+The applicant states the subject property is an in-fill site and will serve as a transitional land use from the single family R-2 developments to the east and the commercial development to the west.
+The proposed project will have less impact on the area than the approved land use of Corridor Mix-Use.
 It will generate less traffic and have a similar use (dwellings) as most of the area.